HeardLibrary/Documentary-Editing/syllabus.md

 ### Week 3:  The TEI Header

-*Readings*: Lou Burnard, "The TEI Header," *What Is the Text Encoding Initiative?*; Steven DeRose, et. al. "What Is Text, Really?"
+*Required Readings*: Lou Burnard, "The TEI Header," *What Is the Text Encoding Initiative?*;
+Steven DeRose, et. al. "What Is Text, Really?"
 ACM SIGDOC Asterisk Journal of Computer Documentation 21:3 (1997), 1 - 24. (off campus)

 **Wednesday, October 11**